Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 What should you do if your cat has eaten a Ficus?

-If you think your cat has consumed or come into contact with Ficus, take note of what sub-species the tree was and call up your local or emergency vet immediately.
+If you think your cat has consumed or come into contact with Ficus, take note of the tree’s sub-species and call up your local or emergency vet immediately.
 Avoid treating the cat yourself by getting the cat to throw up unless directly instructed to do so by a vet.

-A few details then you should keep nearby if you own a do are as follows:
+A few details that you should keep nearby if you own a do are as follows:

 Whilst for most cats, the main symptoms are typically mild and tend to subside in 24 to 48 hours, the more of the Ficus they have come into contact with/eaten, the more severe the side effects will be.